cybersteffie/egg-habit/README.md

 desktop
 <img src="">

-## installation & Setup
+## installation & setup

-Clone this repository.
-You will need `node` and `npm` installed globally on your machine.
+clone this repository. you will need `node` and `npm` installed globally on your machine.

 `npm install` to install dependencies